calimero-network/calimero-curb-chat/REFACTORING_SUMMARY.md

 3. **Reduced complexity** in the main Home component
 4. **Better maintainability** with separated concerns
 5. **Full control** over the virtualized-chat component
+6. **Optimistic UI** - messages appear instantly when sent

-The application now has a cleaner architecture, better performance, and no duplicate message issues.
+The application now has a cleaner architecture, better performance, no duplicate message issues, and instant message feedback.